DEAR18/DEAR18.github.io/index.md

 ---
 layout: homepage_layout
-title: My Personal Homepage
+title: My Journey of Learning and Sharing
-description: I share my projects, blog posts, and more.
+description: I'm a software engineer in robotics, and I plan to document my learning journey here.
 ---

 <!-- Article Card -->